 This coffee rub prime rib is the perfect centerpiece for your Christmas dinner.
 Traditionally, we were always a ham family for Christmas dinner, but I wanted to try out a prime rib this year because any excuse to eat prime rib is fine by me!
 I had my first coffee rub tri-tips this summer and they were so good that I thought man, I have to make my own coffee rub!
 That’s when I decided to marry the two; coffee rub + prime rib = heaven!

 I like my prime rib medium rare (as you can see in the photos) but you can cook these to any temperature you prefer.
 The coffee rub is almost seared on in the beginning and then it’s slow roasted for the remainder of the time, locking in the juices and making this super moist.
 If I had it my way I’d just eat the crusted outside…okay, maybe I’m joking…but not really.
 It’s that good.
 And did I mention this homemade horseradish sauce as a bonus??
 You are going to LOVE it!
-(I mean, if you love horseradish sauce that is.)
+(I mean if you love horseradish sauce that is.)

-- ¼ cup dark coffee grounds
+- 1/4 cup finely ground dark coffee

-- 1 tbsp. pink Himalayan salt
+- 1 Tbsp. pink Himalayan salt

-- 1 tbsp. ground pepper
+- 1 Tbsp. ground pepper

 - 1 tsp. mustard powder